Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Introduction

+where the $k_i$'s are strictly positive integers.
 They admit an analytic continuation to a Zariski open subset of $\C^m$.
 The case $m=1$ is nothing but the classical \emph{polylogarithm} functions.
-The case $z_1=z$ and $z_2=\cdots=z_m=1$ gives a one variable version of multiple polylogarithm function
+The case $z_1=z$ and $z_2=\cdots=z_m=1$ gives a one-variable version of the multiple polylogarithm function